-- 3.4.4.1 Provide mandatory restricted access such as a PIN protected system (or other equivalent protection) that restricts access solely to those authorized to view and protect children from accessing content rated for Adults only; - 3.4.4.2 Ensure that the mechanisms that have been put in place to protect children are clearly explained to subscribers.

-- 3.4.4.3 Provide information to subscribers about programme content that will assist adults to assess its suitability for children. - 3.4.4.4 Provide information to subscribers that clearly itemizes viewing details including viewing times and dates.
+- 3.5.4.1 Provide mandatory restricted access such as a PIN protected system (or other equivalent protection) that restricts access solely to those authorized to view and protect children from accessing content rated for Adults only; - 3.5.4.2 Ensure that the mechanisms that have been put in place to protect children are clearly explained to subscribers. - 3.5.4.3 Provide information to subscribers about programme content classification and rating, that will assist adults assess its suitability for children. - 3.5.4.4 Provide information to subscribers that clearly itemizes viewing details including viewing times and dates.